jstabitunlikely/cv/README.md

 # Introduction

 Verification Engineer with 10+ years of experience in developing cutting-edge verification solutions for complex SoCs.
 Proven ability to lead teams, drive process improvements, and deliver high-quality results.
-Expertise in UVM, Formal Verification, and Agile methodologies.
+Expertise in UVM, Formal Verification, and Agile methodologies and Continuous Integration.

 # Experience